 Australian Warning System

-It is a national approach to information and warnings for hazards like bushfire, extreme heat, flood, cyclone and severe weather.
+It is a national system that provides information and warnings for hazards like bushfires, extreme heat, floods, cyclones and severe weather.

 Features of the AWS